-In Opposer's Reply file on 30 January 2007, it pointed that Respondent was able to obtain a certificate of registration for the subject mark despite the timely filing of this instant Opposition, in accordance to Republic Act No. 8293.
-In furtherance, Opposer refuted the affirmative defenses in Respondent's Answer and reiterated arguments in its Opposition.
+The Opposer's Reply file on 30 January 2007, questions the issuance of a certificate of registration in favor of Respondent's for the subject mark despite the timely filing of this instant Opposition, in accordance to Republic Act No. 8293.
+In furtherance, Opposer refuted the affirmative defenses in Respondent's Answer and reiterated arguments raised in its Opposition.

-In a Memorandum dated 31 May 2006 by the Assistant Director of this Bureau, addresses to the Director of the Bureau of Trademarks, the former affirmed the timely filing of the opposition in paragraph 4 thereof, as quoted:
+In a Memorandum dated 31 May 2006 by the Assistant Director of this Bureau, addressed to the Director of the Bureau of Trademarks, the former affirmed the timely filing of the opposition in paragraph 4 thereof, as quoted: